JessHung323/recipe_length_prediction_model/README.md

 We utilized Binarizer and StandardScaler in our ColumnTransformer.
 As the last step in our pipeline, we chose to use DecisionTreeRegressor() as the estimator object, instead of LinearRegressor().

 We encountered issues with the `'rating_average'` column as some recipes have not been rated.
 To address this issue, we randomly sampled a number of values from the `'rating_average'` column to fill the np.NaN.
 Since there are mutiple columns that do not contain the information we need, such as `'id'`, `'name'`, etc. We choose to drop the qualitative columns from our dataframe.
-Now the only remaing columns are:
+Now the only remaining columns are:

 `'minutes'`, `'n_steps'`, `'n_ingredients'`, `'rating_average'`, `'protein'`,`'occasion'`, `'4-hours-or-less'`, `'60-minutes-or-less'`, `'30-minutes-or-less'`, `'15-minutes-or-less'`

-If we select the `max_depth` and `min_sample_split` of the DecisionTree to be 5, the result yielded is as follows:
+If we select the `max_depth` and `min_sample_split` of the DecisionTree to be 5 (as suggested by our GridSearchCV), the result yielded is as follows:
 - pipeline score (R^2): 0.8929511159009624
 - pipeline RMSE: 8.109488244776092